perfanalytics/pose2sim/README.md

 > **_News_: Version 0.4 released:** \
 **Calibration used to be the main stumbling block for users: it should be easier and better now!**\
 To upgrade, type `pip install pose2sim --upgrade`.
-You will need to update your Config.toml file.\
+You will need to update your [User\Config.toml](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/Empty_project/User/Config.toml) file.\
 *N.B.:* As always, I am more than happy to welcome contributors (see [How to contribute](#how-to-contribute)).

 `Pose2Sim` provides a workflow for 3D markerless kinematics, as an alternative to the more usual marker-based motion capture methods.\